DogRacer78/Flash-MbedOS/README.md

 The last thing to mention is that this board has a read width of 64 bits, this means that we must write 64 bits at a time.
 This is important to remember when we are writing our code.

 # Code

+When creating a project you can either create your own and follow along or import this using the instructions found [here](https://github.com/QUB-ARM-STM32/User-Guide/tree/master/KeilStudioCloud#importing-a-project).

+It is recommended that you at least complete the [Serial Output](https://github.com/QUB-ARM-STM32/Serial-Output) tutorial before attempting this one.

 ## Erasing Pages